 Nestled at the base of the range of chalk hills known as the South Downs, Plumpton hosts 16 National Hunt race meetings annually.
 These take place between September and May each year.

-Plumpton Racecourse Live Stream: Course Layout
+Plumpton Racecourse: Course Layout

-Being left-handed but having a sharp oblong shape, the course at Plumpton is just one mile and one furlong around.
+Left-handed and with a sharp oblong shape, the course at Plumpton is just one mile and one furlong around.
 Having tight bends, pronounced undulations throughout and an uphill home straight, the racecourse can be particularly testing.

 Six fairly stiff fences are set per circuit, and there is a run-in of about a furlong.
 Aggressive jockeying, a well-trained horse, and a high level of strategy are essential for almost every race that is set on this course.